hindu-comm/mail_stream_indology/2013/06/Another_indological_/06__Dominik_Wujastyk.md

 > Businesses, nonprofits, and other organizations can also use Kickstarter to
 > fund their creative projects.
 >
-​Maybe there's a way round it.
+Maybe there's a way round it.
 I don't know.
 I'll write and ask them.
 I remember when they opened their UK branch, there was a big hoo-ha that "now people in the UK can do it too" and that "we'll be expanding to other countries in due course."

 Best,
-Dominik​
+Dominik

 -------------- next part --------------